Sports MassageS

 Sports Injury Massage

-Although some deep tissue massage techniques may be a little uncomfortable the treatment is about getting relief and relaxation from any prior muscular discomfort and to promote a faster recovery.
+Although some deep tissue sports massage techniques may be a little uncomfortable the treatment is about getting relief and relaxation from any prior muscular discomfort and to promote a faster recovery.
+Whilst you might feel some discomfort or mild pain, it shouldn't be excessively painful or unbearable.

 Sports Remedial Massage